uhub/awesome-actionscript/README.md

 * [Jeffxz/nodeas](https://github.com/Jeffxz/nodeas) - Server side actionscript built on Tamarin.
 * [jakehilton/netconnectionsmart](https://github.com/jakehilton/netconnectionsmart) - A replacement class for the standard NetConnection actionscript class.
 This easily enables multiple port/protocol attempts to resolve at the best functioning connection.
 * [audreyt/as3gif](https://github.com/audreyt/as3gif) - AS3GIF lets you play and encode animated GIF's with ActionScript 3.
+* [tylerzhu/SpriteSheet](https://github.com/tylerzhu/SpriteSheet) - ActionScript 3.0 Sprite Sheet render engine
 * [RandoriAS/randori-framework](https://github.com/RandoriAS/randori-framework) - Randori Framework for ActionScript
 * [joshtynjala/flextreemap](https://github.com/joshtynjala/flextreemap) - TreeMap data visualization component for Adobe Flex
 * [joelhooks/robotlegs-examples-OreillyBook](https://github.com/joelhooks/robotlegs-examples-OreillyBook) - These are the example projects from ActionScript Developer's Guide to Robotlegs
 * [HendrixString/Falcon](https://github.com/HendrixString/Falcon) - responsive/flexible mobile ui controls for Feathers
 * [Dareville/Facebook-Graph](https://github.com/Dareville/Facebook-Graph) - Facebook Graph ActionScript 3 API
+* [hexagonstar/tetragon](https://github.com/hexagonstar/tetragon) - Tetragon is an Open Source cross-platform game engine used to develop games and applications for the web, desktop and mobile devices.
+It is written purely in ActionScript 3 and comfortably allows to write source code once and deploy builds to several different target platforms.
+Unlike most other Flash-based game engines and frameworks that allow you to develop a specific type of game or that provide a subset API to support game development, Tetragon provides a complete foundation with that any type of game can be developed, incl. resource management, debugging facilities, multi-locale support, layered extendability, a game-oriented data structure, and a lot more.
 * [vincent-petithory/as3-gettext](https://github.com/vincent-petithory/as3-gettext) - An implementation of the GNU Gettext utilities in Actionscript 3.0
 * [flavioribeiro/clappr-rtmp-plugin](https://github.com/flavioribeiro/clappr-rtmp-plugin) - 📺 RTMP support for Clappr player.
 * [flashapi/hummingbird](https://github.com/flashapi/hummingbird) - The easiest way to build and deploy robust MVC applications for ActionScript 3.0, Mobile and the Starling Framework.